odan/slim4-skeleton/docs/logging.md

 ## Introduction

+To help you learn more about what's happening within your application, this Slim skeleton provides robust logging services that allow you to log messages to files, the system error log, and even to Slack to notify your entire team.

+## Usage

 This project already contains Monolog as logging component.

 It's recommended using the `App\Factory\LoggerFactory` class to create a custom logger for each context.

 The `LoggerFactory` provides methods to generate a file- and console based logging output.

-## Usage

 Inject the `LoggerFactory` instance and generate a specific logger as follows: